Informfully/Informfully.github.io/docs/development.md

 ## Helper Scripts for Maintainers

-Meteor encrypts all passwords of any users created using the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm, which ensures that all passwords are encrypted a second time with an unknown "salt" value.
+Meteor encrypts all passwords for users created using the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm, which ensures that each password is encrypted a second time with an unknown "salt" value.
-This protects against embarrassing password leaks in the event that the server's database is compromised.
+This protects against embarrassing password leaks if the server's database is compromised.

 When a user logs in, the Meteor Account System checks the encrypted password generated with its "salt".
-Trying to decrypt the salt is just as difficult as decrypting the password because of the nature of the bcrypt algorithm.
+Trying to decrypt the salt is just as difficult as decrypting the password, given the nature of the bcrypt algorithm.
 This special [encryption mechanism](https://docs.meteor.com/api/passwords) employed by Meteor makes it impossible to insert a new user into the database without using Meteor.

 Therefore, to create the very first `Maintainer`, we provide the `main.js` and `genesis.js` scripts that were run when the server was initialized.